Parents must arrange a personal meeting with our Parish Priest to make arrangements.

 Prayers for Health and for Repose

-At any time you can request our Parish Priest to say prayers for the health of family members and friends and/or for the repose of the departed.
+At any time you may request our Parish Priest to say prayers for the health of family members and friends and/or for the repose of the departed.

-Please write their first names on the specially provided lists found at the entrance to the church, next to the candle stand, and pass along the list(s) to one of the Altar servers before the Liturgy or place the list(s) in the basket beside the icon on the Tetrapod (centre table) in front of the Altar.
+Please write their first names on the specially provided lists found at the entrance to the church.
+Pass along the list(s) to one of the Altar servers before the Liturgy or place the list(s) in the basket beside the icon on the Tetrapod (centre table) in front of the Altar.